• Skip to primary navigation

 Instructions

-• Serve: Serve this is over cooked rice such as Jasmine rice or Basmati rice.
+• Serve this is over cooked rice such as Jasmine rice or Basmati rice.
 You could also serve it over noodles.

 Equipment